djintense/protecting-workloads-workshop/docs/workshop/perimeter-layer/assess.md

 As you can see by running the script there are several vulnerabilities that need to be addressed.
 In the remnediate phase you will configure an AWS WAF Web ACL to block these requests.
 When AWS WAF blocks a web request based on the conditions that you specify, it returns HTTP status code 403 (Forbidden).
 For a full view of the request and response information, you can paste the **Request** command directly into the console and add the --debug argument.

-!!! info "Note about Testing Tool"
+**info "Note about Testing Tool"**
     The scanner.py script uses an open source <a href="https://httpie.org/" target="_blank">HTTP client called httpie</a>.
 HTTPie—aitch-tee-tee-pie—is a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.

 ### Website Scanning Environment and Tools - Automated Scanning

-For an AWS sponsored event, in addition to the ad hock scanning, automated scanning is also performed against your lab website.
+In addition to the ad hock scanning, automated scanning is also performed against your lab website.
 The automated tests are similar to the manual tests but the results are posted to <a href="http://waflabdash.awssecworkshops.com/" target="_blank">a centralized scanning results dashboard</a> along with the other workshop particpants.
 You can identify the scanning results for your site using the Unique Id found in the CloudFormation outputs.

 ![WAF Lab Centralized Dashboard](./images/waflabdash-pre.png)